koji-project/koji/docs/source/defining_hub_policies.rst

     * checks the current tags for the build in question against the arguments.

 ``buildtag``
     * checks the build tag name against the arguments
     * for the build_from_* policies the build tag is determined by the build target requested
     * for the tag policies, determines the build tag from the build data, which will by null for imported builds

+``buildtag_inherits_from``
+    * check if some tag is in inheritance chain of the buildtag
+    * All parents are checked excluding the buildtag itself

 ``buildtype``
     * checks the build type(s) against the arguments